denvercude/the_demon/README.md

 --------
 the_demon is a Python-based voice interaction system that establishes a real-time conversation with ChatGPT, prompting it to roleplay as a funny, sarcastic demon.
 The system converts text responses into speech and dynamically visualizes the audio output using a bar graph that simulates a computer's mouth.
-I made this after watching the movie Late Night with the Devil and is just a fun exploration of ChatGPT's API and figuring out audio visualization techniques.
+I decided to make this after watching the movie Late Night with the Devil.
+It's just a fun exploration of ChatGPT's API and figuring out audio visualization techniques.

 Features
 --------